cerner/fhir.cerner.com/README.md

 ##### Content YAML

 The content is defined in YAML files and most fields are optional.
-If they are not provided the resulting table cell will just be empty.
+If they are not provided, the resulting table cell will just be empty.

 - field_name_base_url: `definition_table` will generate nested links for each field prepended with this url
 - fields: The list of defined fields
     - name: The name of the field.
-This will be generated as a link based of `field_name_base_url`
+This will be generated as a link based on `field_name_base_url`
     - required: Whether or not the field is required.
 This is not necessarily whether the field is required by the FHIR<sup>®</sup> standard, but rather whether it is required by our server implementation.
     - cardinality: The is the defined cardinality for the field
     - type: The type of the field.
-If found in `lib/resources/<version>/types.yaml` this field will be linked to the specified resource.
+If found in `lib/resources/<version>/types.yaml`, this field will be linked to the specified resource.
     - description: The description of the field.
     - example: An example of how the field should be populated.
 The generated examples will be enclosed in &lt;pre&gt; tags to preserve formatting.
     - note: Additional implementation notes.
     - children: A list of nested fields.
 Each nested field item has the same structure as this `fields` list.
     - url: Overrides the `field_name_base_url` generated URL if defined.
-    - binding: A list terminology bindings supported for the field.
+    - binding: A list of terminology bindings supported for the field.
       - description: Describes the purpose / intent of the binding.
       - terminology: The list of terminologies supported by the field
         - display: The terminology's display value.